IsolationKernel/Codes/IDK/iCID/Readme.md

 Written by Yang Cao, Deakin University, Dec 2022 version 1.0

-This code is a demo of method described by the following publication:
+This Matalb code is a demo of method described by the following publication:

 Yang Cao, Ye Zhu, Kai Ming Ting, Flora Salim, Hong Xian Li, and Gang Li.
 Detecting Change Intervals with Isolation Distributional.
 Submitted for VLDB 2022.